Introduction to Unix Commands

 What is Unix?

 Unix is as an operating system that offers both GUI and CLI-based interaction.
 It is developed in the C language by Dennis Ritchie.
 Unix is a multitasking operating system that also provides an opportunity for multiple users to utilize its feature.
 In simple terms, it’s also a multiuser operating system.
 Ubuntu operating system is a version of Unix which lets us do all the work that Unix is supposed to do.

 Though it is preferred by professionals who work with servers and all, it is also preferred when it comes to learning how a command-line-based OS works.
 There are several complex and large applications that use Unix to run due to its feature to manage the processes in an easy manner.
 When compared with the Windows OS, it is a bit fast and offers a good user experience as well.

 This Unix command is used to show all the files and folders at your current location.
 The current location could be seen in the blue text that is just previous to the dollar sign.
 Here the current location is Desktop.

 2. Clear Command

 This command is used to clear the screen.
 It doesn’t delete anything written on the screen but just makes the current line to look like it is the first line.
-In the below picture shows the before and after images while using clear command.
+The below picture shows the before and after images while using the clear command.